/

 How technology can help clean water for resilient cities

 How can we tackle the challenges of too much, too little and too dirty water.
 Many water challenges are man-made and can only be tackled collectively.
-This is why we want to take action on and around World Cleanup Day, with our NL Waterway Cleanup which we are organising with embassies worldwide.
+This is why we want to take action around 20 September on World Cleanup Day each year, with our NL Waterway Cleanup which we are organising with embassies worldwide.

 It may seem like a drop in the ocean, but around the world millions of people will participate in local cleanups both on their own and in groups, on and off the water, on beaches and river banks, in parks and streets.
 The power of together means that each and every one of us has impact.
 With this event we hope to create awareness because in order to maintain the planet as we know it, we have to take action, not only to prevent litter ending up in the water, but also to clean up waters which are already polluted.
 And that is where technology can help.